-- Has served as director for Park-Ohio Holdings Corp., a publicly traded logistics and manufacturing company, since 2001; Chairwoman of the Compensation Committee, and member of the Nominating and Corporate Governance Committee and Executive Committee - Lead Director of Molina Healthcare, Inc. Board of Directors from 2003 to 2017 - Director of Molina Healthcare of Michigan from 1999 to 2004 - · Candidate for the United States Senate in 1996 for the state of Michigan - From 1989 to 1993, appointed by President George H. W. Bush to serve as Chairwoman of the President's Commission on White House Fellowships - From 1984 to 1992, served on the Republican National Committee for the state of Michigan - From 1985 to 1989, appointed by President Ronald Reagan to serve as Chairwoman of the President's Commission on White House Presidential Scholars - From 1982 to 1985, appointed by President Ronald Reagan to serve as Commissioner of the President's National Advisory Council on Adult Education - · Political and news commentator for radio and television from 1994 to 1996 - Honored as one of the NACD (National Association of Corporate Directors) Top 100 Directors for 2015 - Selected as one of WomenInc.
-Magazine's 2019 Most Influential Corporate Board Directors - Holds a B.A from the Oakland University, Rochester, Michigan - None of the entities where Ms. Romney was previously employed is a parent, subsidiary, or other affiliate of the Company
+Ms. Ronna E. Romney Business Experience Director, Park Ohio Holding Corporation Has served as director for Park-Ohio Holdings Corp., a publicly traded logistics and manufacturing company, since 2001; Chairwoman of the Compensation Committee, and member of the Nominating and Corporate Governance Committee and Executive Committee Lead Director of Molina Healthcare, Inc. Board of Directors from 2003 to 2017 Director of Molina Healthcare of Michigan from 1999 to 2004 Candidate for the United States Senate in 1996 for the state of Michigan From 1989 to 1993, appointed by President George H. W. Bush to serve as Chairwoman of the President's Commission on White House Fellowships From 1984 to 1992, served on the Republican National Committee for the state of Michigan From 1985 to 1989, appointed by President Ronald Reagan to serve as Chairwoman of the President's Commission on White House President Ronald Reagan to serve as Commissioner of the President's National Advisory Council on Adult Education Political and news commentator for radio and television from 1994 to 1996 Honored as one of the NACD (National Association of Corporate Directors) Top 100 Directors for 2015 Selected as one of WomenInc.
+Magazine's 2019 Most Influential Corporate Board Directors Holds a B.A from the Oakland University, Rochester, Michigan None of the entities where Ms. Romney was previously employed is a parent, subsidiary, or other affiliate of the Company Age: 76 Skills and Qualifications Director Since: 2003; Vice-Chair of the Board Ms. Romney's political skills, along with her extensive Board and corporate governance experience and knowledge, enable her to serve an important role as Vice-Chair of the Board.
+Ms. Romney has been a director gives the Company's initial cubic offering, and her formiliority with the Company's hereing and the Board Committees: director since the Company's initial public offering, and her familiarity with the Company's business and the managed care sector are invaluable to the Board.
+Ms. Romney has played a critical role in the Board as Compensation lead independent director from 2003 to 2017, when that position was eliminated and she became Vice-

-Ms. Romney's political skills, along with her extensive Board and corporate governance experience and knowledge, enable her to serve an important role as Vice-Chair of the Board.
-Ms. Romney has been a director since the Company's initial public offering, and her familiarity with the Company's business and the managed care sector are invaluable to the Board.
-Ms. Romney has played a critical role in the Board as lead independent director from 2003 to 2017, when that position was eliminated and she became Vice-Chair.
+Chair.
 Ms. Romney also sits on the compensation and corporate governance and nominating committees.